Important Changes come into effect on 1 July 2025

 You need to bring:

-If your licence is not written in English, you will need to get an official translation from either:
+If your driver licence is not written in English, you must also bring an official English translation from one of these places:

 Step 3: Attend your appointment